MichAuto > Blog > Mackinac Policy Conference > Michigan’s Competitiveness: Aligning Efforts to Position Michigan as a High-tech Talent Destination

 How do we amplify the best parts of Michigan and its opportunities for residents?
 Robinson recommended that one entity take responsibility for choosing the right stories and sharing them on a wide scale.
 To do this, it will take big investments in marketing and communications.
 Dauch added that it will be important to debunk misconceptions about the manufacturing industry, which is not the dark and dirty experience that most people picture.
 “It starts at home with parents encouraging their kids that it’s not bad to have a factory job.”

-MICHauto on the Island was presented by KPMG as Presenting Sponsor and BCG, DENSO, GS3, Nexteer, and Toyota, as Supporting Sponsors.
+MichAuto on the Island was presented by KPMG as Presenting Sponsor and BCG, DENSO, GS3, Nexteer, and Toyota, as Supporting Sponsors.